ABOUT CANANDE RESERVE

 Outside the Lodge:

-- "Casa del Medio" (only for volunteers and researchers) located in the heart of the reserve is only accessed by foot.
+- "Casa del Medio" (only for volunteers and researchers) located in the heart of the reserve, only accessed by foot.

-The populated centers located in the surroundings of the reserve include Zapallo, (east of Quinindé / Rosa Zarate) and the small towns of Puerto Nuevo (where the barge crosses the Canandé River), La Yuca next to the reserve, and Hoja Blanca
+The surroundings towns of the reserve include Zapallo, (east of Quinindé / Rosa Zarate) and Puerto Nuevo (where the barge crosses the Canandé River), La Yuca, and Hoja Blanca